nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Press `F2`
 * Click on `Help` located at the top toolbar and then click `Summary F2`

-A new help window similar to Figure 4 below should appear on your desktop.
+A new help window similar below (Figure 4) should appear on your desktop.
 <a name="helpsummary"></a>
 <br>